Rules and Regulations

 - All operators of motor vehicles in parks must conform to all traffic rules and regulations of the State of Tennessee.

-- The speed limit in all parks and recreation areas is 15 M.P.H. unless otherwise posted.
+- The speed limit in all parks is 15 M.P.H. unless otherwise posted.

 - Operating a motor vehicle in areas other than established roadways, parking areas, or designated routes is prohibited.

 - Consumption of alcoholic beverages within park properties is prohibited.

 - Engaging in or soliciting any business in a park except in accordance with the provisions of a permit, contract, or other written agreement with the Montgomery County Parks and Recreation Department is prohibited.